P.F. Chang's Stir-Fried Eggplant (Copycat Recipe)

 Why This Stir-Fried Eggplant Recipe Works

-• Two-sauce blend from the restaurant.
-The eggplant sauce is a blend of P.F.
-Chang’s dark sauce and their Chang’s sauce (a simple sugar-vinegar reduction).
+- Two-sauce blend.
+The eggplant sauce is the dark sauce and Chang's sauce blended together (Chang's sauce is just a sugar-vinegar reduction).
 That combination is what gives this dish its specific sweet-savory balance.

-• Chinese eggplant.
+- Chinese eggplant.
 It has thinner skin, sweeter flesh, and no bitter seed pockets.
-Japanese eggplant works as a substitute, but Chinese is what the restaurant uses.
+Japanese eggplant works as a substitute, but Chinese is what got me closest to the restaurant version.

 Ingredients You'll Need

 Chinese eggplant.
-This is what P.F.
-Chang’s uses.
-It’s longer and narrower than globe eggplant, with sweeter flesh and thinner skin that doesn’t need to be removed (though P.F.
-Chang’s does peel theirs for this dish).
+This is what I landed on after testing.
+It's longer and narrower than globe eggplant, with sweeter flesh and thinner skin that doesn't need to be removed (though I peel mine for this dish, which matches the restaurant version).
 Japanese eggplant is interchangeable, though the flesh is a bit firmer and slightly less sweet.
-If globe eggplant is your only option, quarter it lengthwise before making the oblique cuts because it’s so much thicker, and pre-salt or brine it to pull out extra moisture.
+If globe eggplant is your only option, quarter it lengthwise before making the oblique cuts because it's so much thicker, and pre-salt or brine it to pull out extra moisture.

-Minor’s Original Chicken Base.
-P.F.
-Chang’s uses this specific brand in their dark sauce.
-Knorr or Lee Kum Kee Asian chicken bouillon powder both work if you can’t find Minor’s.
+Minor's Original Chicken Base.
+After enough test batches, this is the base in the dark sauce.
+Knorr or Lee Kum Kee Asian chicken bouillon powder both work if you can't find Minor's.

 Lee Kum Kee oyster sauce.
 The restaurant uses their Panda Brand in the green bottle.
 I recommend the premium oyster sauce instead.
 It has a richer, more concentrated flavor and you can taste the difference in a sauce this simple.

 Michiu rice cooking wine.
-A Taiwanese cooking wine that P.F.
-Chang’s uses in their dark sauce.
-If you can’t find it, Shaoxing cooking wine is much more widely available and works well here.
+A Taiwanese cooking wine that goes into the dark sauce.
+If you can't find it, Shaoxing cooking wine is much more widely available and works well here.

 Sambal Oelek.
 An Indonesian chili paste made from chilis, salt, and vinegar.
-P.F.
-Chang’s uses the Huy Fong brand, the same company that makes Sriracha.
-You’ll usually find Sambal Oelek and Huy Fong’s Chili Garlic Sauce sitting right next to each other on the shelf.
+I use the Huy Fong brand, from the same company that makes Sriracha.
+You'll usually find Sambal Oelek and Huy Fong's Chili Garlic Sauce sitting right next to each other on the shelf.
 Either one works for this dish.
 The only difference is the Chili Garlic Sauce has garlic in it.

 Dehydrated minced garlic.
-P.F.
-Chang’s uses dehydrated garlic instead of fresh garlic for most of their stir-fry dishes.
-You’ll find it on the spice aisle at any major grocery store.
+I use dehydrated garlic instead of fresh for these stir-fries because fresh garlic burns at wok temperatures and the reconstituted kind doesn't.
+You'll find it on the spice aisle at any major grocery store.
 It needs to be rehydrated in warm water for 20-30 minutes before using, then drained and squeezed dry.
-You can prep this a few days ahead and store it in the fridge and use it for anything you’d use fresh garlic for.
+You can prep this a few days ahead and store it in the fridge and use it for anything you'd use fresh garlic for.

 How to Make P.F.
 Chang's Stir-Fried Eggplant